-- Improve pupil progress in mathematics to ensure that more pupils are achieving or surpassing their target. - Ensure progress and improvement against our 16 core aims. - Develop specific strategies to support pupils' social, emotional and mental health needs.
+- Increase pupil progress, especially in mathematics and reading, to ensure that more pupils are achieving or surpassing their target. - ♦ Develop and apply specific strategies to support pupils' social, emotional and mental health needs across the curriculum. - Develop opportunities for pupil speak by focusing on speaking and listening skills and develop staff knowledge to help embed this within the curriculum.